Tonk1A/OnlyFace-capture_random_one/README.md

 ## Control

-- Press `q` to stop and quit OnlyFace™.
+- Press `q` to quit OnlyFace™.
 - Press `c` to clear the captured faces list.
-- Press `r` to randomly select one of the captured faces (Feature is Work in Progress).
+- Press `r` to randomly select one of the captured faces